WebAssembly/component-model/design/mvp/Explainer.md

 of `core:sort`, so that they may be referenced (leaving it up to validation rules to throw out the core sorts that aren't allowed in various contexts).

-The `string` production reuses the `core:name` quoted-string-literal syntax of Core WebAssembly (which appears in core module imports and exports and can contain any valid UTF-8 string).
+The `name` production reuses the `core:name` quoted-string-literal syntax of Core WebAssembly (which appears in core module imports and exports and can contain any valid UTF-8 string).